 Humans are social creatures.
 We need each other.
 Many aspects of our lives are closely tied to other people.
-Whether it’s your marriage or a personal relationship, work relationships, friendships, family, romance, or something non-normative like a non-monogamous relationship, it can be tough to navigate the ever changing and intertwined relationships that make up our lives.
+Whether it’s your marriage or a personal relationship, work relationships, friendships, family, romance, or something non-traditional like a non-monogamous relationship, it can be tough to navigate the ever changing and intertwined relationships that make up our lives.

 Whether you need help with a specific relationship, or with relationships in general, therapy can help you to connect more, solve conflicts better, and gain more from your connections.

 Nutrition and Lifestyle

 Given that I take a holistic approach to treating people, I consider nutrition and lifestyle to be integral parts to overall emotional well-being.
 I encourage nutritional strategies for brain health, and can discuss nutritional interventions to treat emotional symptoms.
 I also assist with increasing sleep quality, sleep hygiene, and body movement strategies.
 Please note that you must speak with your Primary Care Physician before taking any supplements we talk about.
 I do not provide assistance with weight loss or changing body composition.
 Your body is beautiful the way it is.

 Self-esteem is one of the biggest (if not the biggest) factors in emotional well-being.
 It is important to believe in yourself in order to create a meaningful life according to your values.
 Increasing your self-esteem can help you pursue the career opportunities that will leave you fulfilled, and to form relationships that are mutually rewarding.

 Many of us suffer with a poor relationship with ourselves, and low self-regard.
 Speaking to a professional counselor can help to restore the confidence and self-esteem that you are lacking and give you the boost you need to create the kind of life that you can enjoy living.